anschn05/anfenger/_sources/pybind_explanation.md

     cmake --build .

-To implement the library in your code, use something like this - according to your path of course:
+To implement the library in your code, use something like this - *according to your path of course*:

     # search for libraray like bla.cpython-312-darwin.so in the build directory:
     import sys